• Skip to primary navigation

 Instructions

-• In a small bowl, mix together the sauce ingredients.
+• In a small bowl, combine sauce ingredients as listed above.
+Set aside.

-• In a large mix filled with hot boiling water, soak your frozen udon noodles until they've loosened.
+• In a large bowl, soak udon noodles in hot boiling water for 30-60 seconds or until loosened.
 Strain immediately.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!